alex-piccione/BinanceApiClient/README.md

-## XRP note

-Binance does not offer the pair _XRP/USD_ nor _XRP/EUR_ (Dec 2019).
-XRP can only be exchanged using:
-- XRP/BTC
-- XRP/ETH
-- TRX/XRP
-- ZXC/XRP

 Withdraw XRP has a minimum quantity of 25.
+Sell XRP has a minimum quantity of 80 ?!

 ### Known issues

-Passing the destination tag "0" fails the withdrawal with teh error "Address verification failed"; same behavior on the website.
+- Unkonown minimum amount for orders.

 ## For developers